-Switzerland, a landlocked country in west-central Europe, is bordered by Italy, France, Germany, Austria, and Liechtenstein.
-Its geography is divided into the Swiss Plateau, the Alps, and the Jura, with the Alps occupying most of the territory.
-The majority of its 9 million people reside on the plateau, where major cities and economic centers like Zurich, Geneva, and Lausanne are located.
+Switzerland is a landlocked country in Central Europe, bordered by Germany, France, Austria, Liechtenstein, and Italy.
+Its geography is divided among the Swiss Alps, the Swiss Plateau, and the Jura mountains, with the Alps covering most of the territory.
+The majority of Switzerland's population lives on the plateau, where major cities like Zurich, Geneva, and Basel are located.
+The country's population is around 9 million.

-In 1901, Johanna Spyri, the creator of the famous Swiss literary creation "Heidi", died.
+In 1901, Johanna Spyri, the Swiss author and creator of Heidi, passed away.

-In 1902, the Latin name Confoederatio Helvetica appeared inscribed on the Federal Palace.
+In 1902, the Latin name Confoederatio Helvetica appeared on the Federal Palace.

-In 1912, the later SUVA was assigned to Lucerne.
+In 1912 the SUVA was assigned to Lucerne.

-In August 1914, the second general mobilisation was declared in response to the First World War outbreak.
+In August 1914, Switzerland declared its second general mobilisation in response to the outbreak of the First World War.

 In 1920, Switzerland joined the League of Nations, which was based in Geneva, after being exempted from military requirements.

-In 1921, Friedrich Dürrenmatt, a later Swiss writer, was born.
+In 1921, Friedrich Dürrenmatt, a Swiss author, was born.

 In 1930, the headquarters of the Bank for International Settlements (BIS) moved to Basel, Switzerland.

-In 1931, the first world ski championships were held in Mürren, Switzerland.
+In 1931, Mürren, Switzerland, hosted the first world ski championships.

-In 1934, the WIR franc was introduced, complementing the Swiss franc as a currency.
+In 1934, the WIR franc was introduced, complementing the Swiss franc.

-In September 1939, the third mobilisation took place in response to the German attack on Poland.
+In September 1939, Switzerland declared its third general mobilisation in response to the German attack on Poland.

-In May and June 1940, the Swiss Air Force engaged aircraft of both sides, shooting down 11 intruding Luftwaffe planes.
+In June 1940, the Swiss Air Force engaged Luftwaffe planes, shooting down 11 intruding aircraft.

-In 1942, a crucial rail link through Vichy France was severed, leaving Switzerland isolated and prompting concessions to Nazi Germany.
+In 1942, a crucial rail link through Vichy France was severed, leading to the peak of concessions to Nazi Germany and isolating Switzerland.

-Between 1940 and 1945, Switzerland was bombed by the Allies, causing fatalities and property damage in various cities and towns.
+Between 1940 and 1945, Switzerland was bombed by the Allies, causing fatalities and property damage in cities and towns like Basel and Zurich.

 After 1948, the Latin name Confoederatio Helvetica was used in the official seal.

-In 1948, St. Moritz hosted the fifth edition of the Winter Olympic Games.
+In 1948, St. Moritz, Switzerland, hosted the fifth edition of the Winter Olympic Games.

 Following the 1955 Le Mans disaster, motorsport racecourses and events were banned in Switzerland, with exceptions for events such as hillclimbing.

-In 1959, some Swiss cantons approved women the right to vote.
+In 1959, some Swiss cantons approved granting women the right to vote.

-Since 1959, the government has been a coalition of the four major political parties.
+The government has been a coalition of the four major political parties since 1959.

-In 1960, expenditures of the Swiss Confederation were 7% of GDP
+In 1960, the expenditures of the Swiss Confederation were 7% of GDP.

-In 1961, Blaise Cendrars (born Frédéric Sauser), a French-speaking Swiss author, died.
+Blaise Cendrars (born Frédéric Sauser), a French-speaking Swiss author, died in 1961.

-In 1964, Switzerland joined the Council of Europe, marking a step in its foreign policy.
+In 1964, Switzerland joined the Council of Europe as part of its active foreign policy.

-In 1968, the Nuclear Non-Proliferation Treaty was seen as a valid alternative, influencing the decision to drop plans for building nuclear weapons.
+In 1968, the Nuclear Non-Proliferation Treaty was seen as a valid alternative to building nuclear weapons.

 In 1969, the École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne was founded; it was formerly associated with the University of Lausanne.

-Around 1970, a growing minority in traditionally Protestant cantons and cities began to identify as not affiliated with any religious body.
+Around 1970, a growing minority in traditionally Protestant cantons and cities in Switzerland began to identify as not affiliated with any religious body.

-In 1971, women's suffrage was achieved at the federal level in Switzerland.
+In 1971, women were granted the right to vote at the federal level in Switzerland.

 In 1979, areas from the canton of Bern attained independence, forming the new canton of Jura.